Yesterday evening I attended the second Wikipodium meeting in Gent:

 The Wikipodium group is an opportunity for people working with wikis in a professional [..] context to exchange experiences.

-Use the standard wiki syntax for your editors.
-A WYSIWYG editor may look nice and make it easier for first time users to edit pages but it also adds layout overhead you don’t want.
+- Use the standard wiki syntax for your editors.
+A WYSIWYG editor may look nice and make it easier for first time users to edit pages, but it also adds layout overhead you don’t want.
 People will expect it to look like MS Word while the wiki syntax highlights the importance of content over layout.

 Can a wiki work without classification?
 Most participants felt the need for some form of classification and explained it would be hard to go back to a wiki without this feature.
 Classification is needed to make it easier to retrieve information.
 So far so good but what kind of classification would be advised?
 In the end it came down to context: classification can narrow down the search scope and provide context for the search terms used.
 The search term ‘security’ will return different results in the ‘administration’ or ‘technical’ categories (see faceted search).

-On a related topic I’ll add something I learned at BarCamp Antwerp earlier this week: the company mentality has to be open to adopt web2.0 tools.
+On a related topic I’ll add something I learned at BarCamp Antwerp earlier this week: the company mentality must be open to adopt web2.0 tools.
 It's useless to implement a wiki and ask your employees to contribute with an open mind if the company information policy is rather protective or closed.